Sanikak99/AgentPulse/README.md

 |----------|-------------|
 | `MONGO_URI` | Your MongoDB Atlas connection string |
 | `GROQ_API_KEY` | Your Groq API key for LLM access |

-> ⚠️ **Never share your `.env` file or commit it to GitHub!**

----

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---